 Formal email examples

-Now, let’s have a look at some of the formal emails examples that you can use for your own purposes:
+Now, let’s have a look at some of the formal email examples that you can use to write professional emails in your own communication:

 Follow-up email